As Time Goes By: Steyn's Song of the Week #293

 ~The above is adapted from Mark's book A Song For The Season.
 Order your personally autographed copy exclusively from the Steyn Store.

-~More from Steyn's Song of the Week:
+~Join Mark later this week for a personal reminiscence on Chuck Berry.
+And there's more from Steyn's Song of the Week:

 #292: Don Black reminisces about "Born Free", with Robert Davi